Total amount of visitors on the sample set.

 Total time engaged

-The total amount of seconds the person had been focusing on the content within the lifetime of the visitor.
+The total amount of seconds the person had been focusing on the content within the visitor lifetime.

 Total viewports consumed

-The total amount of viewports consumed within the lifetime of the visitor.
+The total amount of viewports consumed within the visitor lifetime.

-The percentage of visitors who register on the site and gave their contact information.
-Also known as “lead conversion rate”.
+The percentage of visitors who gave their contact information.
+Also known as lead conversion rate.

-The percentage of visitors who invited other people to your product contributing to viral growth.
-These inviters become your “promoters” or “evangelists”.
+The percentage of visitors who invited other people to the site and contributed to viral growth.
+These people are converted to promoters.
+Also known as “evangelists.“